 Frontotemporal Dementia Research in Jutland Association (FReJA)

-FReJA is an international multidisciplinary consortium established more than a decade ago to investigate a unique, large FTD-3 family in western Jutland.
+FReJA is an international multidisciplinary consortium established more than two decades ago to investigate a unique, large FTD-3 family in western Jutland.
 Basic and clinical scientists in Denmark, Sweden and the UK have made major progress over the years in identifying the disease gene and in understanding the disease mechanisms and their wider relevance for neurodegeneration in general.

 European Alzheimer’s Disease Consortium (EADC)

-DDRC takes part in Interdem, a pan-European network of researchers collaborating in research on and dissemination of early, timely and quality psychosocial interventions aimed at improving the quality of life across Europe for people with dementia and their supporters.
+DDRC takes part in Interdem, a pan-European network of researchers collaborating on research and dissemination of early, timely and quality psychosocial interventions aimed at improving the quality of life across Europe for people with dementia and their caregivers.
 Members of the network include academic and clinical researchers from 23 nations.

 Nordic Network in Dementia Diagnostics (NIDD)

 NIDD is funded by the Nordic Council and comprises eight academic memory clinics in the Nordic countries and Lithuania.
 As the name indicates, the main objective of the network is to examine various aspects of diagnostic procedures in dementia.
+One ongoing project involves evaluating quantitative EEG in Dementia diagnostics.
 DDRC and the memory clinic at Roskilde Hospital are the network’s Danish partners.

 European Huntington’s Disease Network (EHDN) and Enroll HD